Skip to main content

 Once you get past any initial shock, it’s time to act.
 Many patients start with looking at ways they can manage their Diabetes through diet, exercise, medical support and even emotional support groups.
 However, it is always important to follow and adhere to recommended treatment plans from a Doctor.

-We interviewed a few patients and their family members and asked for their experience of Diabetes:
+We interviewed a few patients and their family members and asked about their experience of Diabetes:

 “I always associated Type 2 Diabetes with being a common disease among the elderly population until I was diagnosed with it at the age of 44.
 I thought there was a mistake and that I couldn’t be a Diabetic patient being so young.
 I remember feeling disbelief and fear at the same time.